thom22/Patient-Portal-AI-Sandbox/README.md

 ## License

-This project is released for academic and research purposes.
+This project is released for academic and research purposes under the [MIT License](LICENSE).